MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 Azure Machine Learning is a cloud-based predictive-analytics service that offers a streamlined experience for data scientists of all skill levels.
 It's accompanied by the Azure Machine Learning Studio (ML Studio), which is a browser-based tool that allows you to build models using simple drag-and-drop gestures.
 It comes with a library of time-saving experiments and features best-in-class algorithms developed and tested in the real world by Microsoft businesses such as Bing.
 And its built-in support for [R](https://www.r-project.org/) and [Python](https://www.python.org/) means you can build custom scripts  to customize your model.
 Once you've built and trained your model in the ML Studio, you can easily expose it as a Web service that is consumable using a variety of programming languages, or share it with the community by placing it in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/).

 In this lab, you will use Azure Machine Learning to model automobile features and prices and generate price predictions from feature inputs.
-You will employ the following steps to build the experiment in the Azure Machine Learning Studio and to create, train, and score your model:
+You will employ the following steps to build the experiment in the Azure Machine Learning Studio and to create, train, and score your model to predict automobile price:

 1. Create a model
     - Get the data